xuanngo/FilesHub/README.md

 FilesHub search -p "*\somewhere\fileshub\*"
 ```

-Search similar files from the current directory and its sub-directories.
+Search similar files of the current directory and its sub-directories against the whole database.
 It will output the results in potentialDuplicates.html.
 ```
 # Search all file names that are 80% similar or more.
 FilesHub search -s 80